-While the potential economic impact brought by, and the duration of, the COVID-19 pandemic is difficult to assess or predict, the COVID-19 pandemic has resulted in, and may continue to result in, extreme volatility and disruptions in the capital and credit markets, reducing our ability to raise additional capital through equity, equity-linked or debt financings, which could negatively impact our short-term and long-term liquidity and our ability to operate in accordance with our operating plan, or at all.
-Additionally, our results of operations could be adversely affected by general conditions in the global economy and financial markets.
+While the potential economic impact brought by, and the duration of, the COVID-19 pandemic is difficult to assess or predict, the COVID-19 pandemic has resulted in, and may continue to result in, extreme volatility and disruptions in the capital and credit markets in general and has negatively impacted our stock price since becoming a public company in 2021.
+Should this impact continue, our ability to raise additional capital through equity, equity-linked or debt financings, will be futher reduced, which could negatively impact our short-term and long-term liquidity and our ability to operate in accordance with our operating plan, or at all.
+Additionally, our results of operations could be adversely affected by general conditions in the global economy, including inflation, and financial markets.
+The capital markets or general economic conditions may continue to be adversely affected by geopolitical risks, hostilities, terrorist attacks or wars, including the current war between Russia and Ukraine.
 A severe or prolonged economic downturn could result in a variety of risks to our business, including weakened demand for our products and our ability to raise additional capital when needed on favorable terms, if at all.
 A weak or declining economy could strain our customers' budgets or cause delays in their payments to us.
 Any of the foregoing could harm our business.
 We cannot anticipate all of the ways in which the current economic climate and financial market conditions could adversely impact our ability to raise capital, business, results of operations and financial condition.